marcoXbresciani/TKCompanionApp/README.md

 From (another) command line launch `yarn android` (or, again, make your life pitier and use `expo run:android`) that will prepare and launch your app, connecting to the Metro thing above.

+It's also possible to simply run `yarn start` and then open an Android (or iOS, for what it worths) emulator from the Metro developer tools that should've been opened in your browser.

 ### How to build
 Once you should have used `expo build:android`, but it has been now